rhearjethvani/MITFutureMakers/README.md

   - Convolutional Neural Networks - can either be Feed-Forward or Recurrent
   - Generative Adversarial Neural Networks - unsupervised Machine Learning algorithms that combines two neural networks (i.e. Network G generates patterns and Network A tries to distinguish genuine samples from the fake ones)
 - Neural Network applications: classification, prediction, and recognition
-- Ethics in Machine Learning: data, algorithm, and/or results
+- Ethics in Machine Learning: bias can be present in the data, algorithm, and/or results

 ### Action Item(s):
 1. [Scikit-learn Model Development Activity: Iris Decision Tree](https://github.com/rhearjethvani/MITFutureMakers/tree/main/irisDecisionTree) DEL AND EDIT
-2. DAY 4 REFLECTION: here

-DAY 4: I liked learning about the ethics of Machine Learning today and understanding the issues of the field.
-A dataset I found is the 2021 State Government Tax Dataset (https://www.census.gov/data/datasets/2020/econ/stc/2020-annual.html).
-This dataset includes data points that discuss the United States economy.<br>
+2. DAY 4 REFLECTION: I learned about the ethics of Machine Learning and other issues in the field.
+I also enjoyed learning about how Deep Learning works (i.e. more in-depth knowledge about CPU, GPU, and TPU).
+A dataset I found is the [2021 State Government Tax Dataset](https://www.census.gov/data/datasets/2020/econ/stc/2020-annual.html) that can help create models to draw conclusions about the United States economy.
+By using Machine Learning, we can analyze the effects of the recent American Rescue Plan (including stimulus checks) on the national economy, which is the topic of my current research project.

 DAY 7: I enjoyed learning about Tensorflow, Keras, and PyTorch today.
 I) Tensors are multi-dimensional arrays with a uniform type such as floats, integers, complex numbers, and strings.
 Tensors comprise of different shapes (the length of each of the axes of a tensor i.e. scalar: rank-0 tensor, vector: rank-1 tensor, matrix: rank-2 tensor, and cube of matrices: rank-3 tensor), ranks (number of tensor axes), axes/dimensions (a particular dimension of a tensor), and sizes (the total number of items in the tensor, the product shape vector).
 II) I noticed that the computations in the tutorial are represented in the form of various graphs (i.e. data flow).